-Receiving now this meager hymnody from our impure mouths, earnestly remember us before the one Master, O steadfast and venerable spiritual athletes, that we may obtain remission of transgressions and may honor your memory with splendor.
+Receiving now this meager hymnody from our impure mouths, earnestly remember us to the one Master, O steadfast and venerable spiritual athletes, that we may obtain remission of sins and honor your memory with splendor.

-Shining forth clearly, like the great sun, your memory doth illumine the world; and celebrating it with reverence, we honor you as the guardians and wardens of the Monastery of Zographou, O venerable fathers who suffered.
+Shining forth clearly, like the great sun, your memory illumineth the world; and celebrating it with reverence, we honor you as the guardians and wardens of the Monastery of Zographou, O venerable fathers who suffered.